Generating spin polarization from vorticity through nonlocal collisions

-We stress that, since gradients are always accompanied by factors of $\hbar$, this expansion is effectively a gradient expansion.
+Since gradients are always accompanied by factors of $\hbar$, this is effectively a gradient expansion.

-In order to simplify the following discussion, we now make the assumption that all effects arising from the spin, and consequently from the polarization, are at least of first order in $\hbar$.
-This is the situation where, like in the QGP, a nonzero particle polarization arises only through scatterings in the presence of a nonvanishing medium vorticity, which is of first order in gradients.
-Therefore, since $\A^\mu$ is related to the polarization vector~\cite{Weickgenannt:2019dks}, its zeroth-order contribution vanishes, $\A ^{(0)\mu}=0$, and consequently, from Eq.~\eqref{SSS}, $\Sc ^{(0)\mu\nu}=0$.
+In order to simplify the following discussion, we now make the assumption that all effects arising from spin are at least of first order in $\hbar$.
+Therefore, since $\A^\mu$ is the spin density in phase space~\cite{Weickgenannt:2019dks}, its zeroth-order contribution vanishes, $\A ^{(0)\mu}=0$, and consequently, from Eq.~\eqref{SSS}, $\Sc ^{(0)\mu\nu}=0$.
 From Eq.~\eqref{P} we also immediately conclude that $\Pc^{(0)} = 0$.
 Thus, at zeroth order all pseudoscalar quantities vanish, which implies that also the collision terms which carry pseudoscalar quantum numbers must vanish at zeroth order, $D_\Pc ^{(0)}=C_\Pc^{(0)}=0$.
 Using Eqs.~\eqref{P} and \eqref{orth} this, in turn, implies that

 For the vector part, the only vector at our disposal at zeroth order is $p^\mu$, i.e.,

 with a scalar function $\delta V$.
 Thus, from Eq.\ \eqref{V} we obtain

 where we defined $\bar{\F}\equiv \F-\hbar\delta V$.
 From Eqs.\ \eqref{Vkin} and \eqref{Akin} we then derive